UKPLab/CARE/content-server/README.md

-# Content Server
+# PEER

-## Description
+PEER is a tool to support the peer review process of scientific papers.

-This directory contains all files to serve the website to the user.
+For project newcomers the central launch point will be the [Wiki](https://git.ukp.informatik.tu-darmstadt.de/zyska/peer/-/wikis) of the GitLab Project.

 ## Architecture
 For an overview of the complete architecture, see ./docs/architecture.drawio\